Friday, November 22, 2019

 Section 19–2 Locating the center of mass

-(Pappus’ first theorem / Pappus’ second theorem / Centroid of a triangle)
+(Pappus’ area theorem / Pappus’ volume theorem / Centroid of a triangle)

 3. Centroid of a triangle:

-Pappus’ theorem can be easily applied to a right triangle of base D and height H. By rotating the triangle 360 degrees about an axis through H (Fig. 19–2), it generates a cone.
-The volume of the cone with height H and radius D is πD2H/3, which is exactly one third the volume of the smallest cylinder that the cone can fit inside.
+Pappus’ volume theorem can be easily applied to a right triangle with base D and height H. By rotating the triangle 360 degrees about an axis through H (Fig. 19–2), it generates a cone.
+The volume of this cone, with height H and base radius D is πD2H/3, which is exactly one third the volume of the smallest cylinder that can enclose it.
 Based on Pappus’ theorem, the cone’s volume (πD2H/3) is equal to the area of the triangle (½HD) times the circumference (2πX) moved by the centroid.
 Thus, (2πX)(½HD) = πD2H/3, and we can obtain the x-component of the centroid as X = D/3.
-Similarly, by rotating the right triangle about the other axis, we can deduce the y-component of the centroid as Y = H/3.
+Similarly, rotating the right triangle about the other axis, we can deduce the y-component of the centroid as Y = H/3.

-1. How would you state Pappus’ centroid theorem for volume?
+1. How would you state Pappus’ centroid theorem for surface area?

-2. How would you state Pappus’ centroid theorem for surface area?
+2. How would you state Pappus’ centroid theorem for volume?

 3. How would you locate the centroid of a right triangle?